Conalog/patch-map/README.md

 ### `draw(options)`
 Render map data on the canvas.
-Supports customization for various map elements such as grids, inverters, combines, and edges.
+Supports customization for various map elements such as panelGroups, inverters, combines, and edges.

 #### **`Options`**
 - `mapData` - The primary data used for rendering the map.
   - If you are using the legacy panel map data schema, it is essential to insert the converted data using the `convertLegacyData` method.
-- `grids`, `strings`, `inverters`, `combines`, `edges` - Configuration for individual map elements.
+- `panelGroups`, `strings`, `inverters`, `combines`, `edges` - Configuration for individual map elements.
   - `show` - Toggle visibility of the element.
   - `frame` - Specifies the frame to use for the element.
     (default frames include: ***`base`***, ***`base-selected`***, ***`icon`***, ***`icon-selected`***)